Money Dashboard review – Is it the UK’s best personal finance app?

 Money Dashboard has a tab titled 'Planner' which enables you to see your predicted balances at any given time.
 What I love about this tool is that you can use it to test a number of scenarios in order to see how particular outcomes may affect your cash flow.
 For example, if you were about to have a baby, you could add the cost of nappies and baby formula in order to see how it would affect your future finances.
 A parent that is nearing the end of maternity/paternity leave, could add in the cost of childcare and also the additional income they may earn in order to see the bigger picture.
 I was able to test it knowing that I will soon have to pay for school dinners and so with the planner tool, I am able to see the impact that this will have.

 It stands to reason that the feature that gave Money Dashboard its name is one of its stand out features.
-The dashboard itself is best viewed on desktop where users can see everything in one place.
+The dashboard itself is best viewed on a desktop where users can see everything in one place.
 The default dashboard allows you to see your accounts down the left-hand side with the main part of the screen being devoted to transactions, budgets, top merchants, spend by category and the handy planner tool, that lets you see what is due to come out at a glance.
 Each tool, known as a 'widget' can be edited as you wish and so you can quickly build a dashboard that best suits your needs.

 'Member shares' are Money Dashboard's way of spreading the word.
 Joining 'Member Shares' gives you the right to a payout without having to invest any money.
 Money Dashboard explains that 'A member share gives you the right to a payout, if and when Money Dashboard is bought or lists on the Stock (subject to Terms and Conditions) Over the next few years they aim to issue 10 million-member shares in order to give their community a meaningful stake in their business.
 By getting your friends and family to sign up (using your unique code) you will earn Member Shares, as will they.
 It is an interesting concept and something a little different to other loyalty schemes that invariably offer £5 or £10 rewards.